-Practical guides for SEO professionals, students, researchers, and writers.
-No fluff — just actionable information.
+Practical guides for SEO professionals, students, researchers, and writers: E-E-A-T, citations, readability, and AI productivity.
+No fluff, just actionable information.

 E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
 Learn what each dimension means, how Google uses it, and why it directly affects your rankings.